vacu9708/WHO-AM-I/Diary at work/1: 2023.12/readme.md

 - Studied Circular queue
 - Studied the computer architecture(Instruction)

-### What I felt this month
+### Summary of this month
+>I was nervous about my first work experience but it was better than I thought.<br>
->I could learn how a company works and how I should behave at my first company here
+>I could learn how a company works and how I should behave at a company.